Free school meals and milk

 - children under the age of five in school or daycare

-- children receiving free school meals (The eligibility criteria for free milk entitlement is exactly the same as for FSM.
-Where LAs or schools provide milk, it must be free to children whose parents are in receipt of the same support payments as for FSM.
+- children receiving free school meals.
+The eligibility criteria for free milk entitlement is exactly the same as for free school meals.
+Where local authorities or schools provide milk, it must be free to children whose parents are in receipt of the same support payments as for free school meals.

 Milk is subsidised for all other pupils in primary education and in special schools.